8 Great Work Habits That Can Help You Stand Out to Management

 Managers appreciate employees with excellent communication skills.
 Whether it’s by engaging at appropriate times in meetings, regularly reporting progress on assignments, or reading social cues to choose an ideal time to talk, you will likely catch the eye of managers with these valuable soft skills.6 Your ability to communicate with many types of audiences, especially executives, is particularly respected.4

-Walden University is an accredited institution that offers online graduate degree programs including an MS in Management and a Master of Business Administration (MBA).
+Walden University is an accredited institution that offers online graduate degree programs in Master of Business Administration (MBA).
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.